hiker/PSyclone/doc/dynamo0p3.rst

-performed by each built-in is described using Fortran array syntax; this does not necessarily reflect the actual implementation of the built-in (*e.g.* it could be implemented by PSyclone generating a call to an optimised math library).
+performed by each built-in is described using Fortran array syntax; this does not necessarily reflect the actual implementation of the built-in (*e.g.* it could be implemented by PSyclone generating a call to an optimised maths library).

 axpby
 +++++